What are oral piercings?

 - Ensure that the jewelry is tight and not at risk of becoming loose or dislodged.

-The best course of action is to remove the oral jewelry before an issue or dental problem begins.
+The best course of action is to remove the oral jewelry before an issue, or dental problems begin.
 If you are thinking of getting oral jewelry, consider the advantages and disadvantages first, and talk to your dentist or dental professional for more information.